AhmedAldahshoury/RobotinoCV/robocascade/README.md

         $   python objectmarker.py <output file > <input directory>

-    Creating the description file of negative samples
+    Creating the description file of negative samples:

         The description file of negative samples contain only the filenames of the negative images.can be done by command (inside the directory containing the negative images):

         $   ls > negative.txt

-    Packing the positive samples into a vec file
+    Packing the positive samples into a vec file:

         All the positive images in the description file are packed into a .vec file. can be dome by command :